mjhickerson/compphylo.github.io/index.md

 CompPhylo workshops are designed to introduce a myriad of tools for making statistical inference about historical processes using genetic/genomic data.

+After introducing statistical approaches in model-based inferences, participants will apply pipelines for single-species demographic inferences using Approximate Bayesian Computation, Supervised Machine Learning and composite likelihood methods for model comparison using the ABLE package authored by C. Beeravolu Reddy and the PipeMaster r-package authored by M. Gehara.
+Then, the workshop will cover multi-taxa demographic inferences using hierarchical models in the R packages multi-DICE and PipeMaster authored by A. Xue and M. Gehara respectively.
+Finally, novel community population genetic models which integrates both abundances, the phylogeny and comparative phylogeographic data will be introduced.
+These methods which capitalize on the widespread use of DNA barcoding and meta-barcoding approaches will be implemented in the pipeline gimmeSAD/MESS designed by I. Overcast.
+Participants will work on sample datasets but are also encouraged to bring their own data.
+Advantages and limitations of each method and the fit to participant's datasets, field sampling design as well as the selection and use of genetic markers will be actively discussed.
+In addition, to strengthen connections and exchanges between researchers, participants will have the opportunity to present their work in the evenings.

 ## What is phylogeography/comparative phylogeography?

 * Avise et al 1987 - [Intraspecific phylogeography: the mitochondrial DNA bridge between population genetics and systematics](https://www.annualreviews.org/doi/abs/10.1146/annurev.es.18.110187.002421?casa_token=SX6e0jhz_4AAAAAA%3AUL0JkNNGtYflMzIK3Ms599rVgKaSP5pZtJzN_b_4jPcWKYN7IYiBujLi4PdVlqVnNuxcWBxXfNI&journalCode=ecolsys.1)